lkesteloot/unsong/unsong.md

 “Not like anyone can see us now.”

 “It’s the principle of the thing.
-Anyway, I have a flashlight in my pocket…one second…there.”
+Anyway, I have a flashlight in my pocket... one second... there.”

 It remained pitch black.